Douglasmsw/Course_Evaluation_Search_Tool/README.md

 This project is from when I was trying to learn webscraping.
 I wanted to scrape and store the class feedback question-by-question and make a tool to view and compare class-specific professor evaluations.

-There are 2 different "scraping scripts" contained within this and a front end file that controls the interaction:
+There are 2 different "scraping scripts" contained within this and a front end file for user-interaction:

 1) **Codes Crawler** -- This script opens up the UChicago course catalog main page and uses Beautiful Soup to: <br />
    a) Determine which links on the page lead to a department catalog page <br />